Social Democrats (Socialdemokraterna)

 Party: The Moderates' traditional focus on law and order issues, job creation and cutting taxes does not appear to be resonating to the degree that it once did as Sweden's political climate fragments.

-The Moderates are Sweden’s biggest opposition party at the moment, but with recent polls showing them battling for popularity with the Sweden Democrats, they may not be for much longer.
-Chosen to lead the party with less than a year to go to the election, will Kristersson have enough time to turn things around?
+The Moderates are Sweden's biggest opposition party at the moment, but with recent polls showing them battling for popularity with the Sweden Democrats, they may not be for much longer.
+The September 9th election will show whether or not Kristersson has been able to turn things around for his party.

 Number of seats: 83